 ‘Under Gods’ investigates the growth of urban multi-faith communities and the complex issues involved such as immigration, secularism and religious revival.

 Along the two mile stretch of Soho Road in Birmingham UK, religion has become the defining factor rather than culture or race.
-Here over thirty religious buildings act as centers for many different religious denominations and serve ethnic groups, who have come from all over the world.
+Here over thirty diverse buildings act as centers for many different religious denominations and serve ethnic groups, who have come from all over the world.

 As the daughter of two Anglican priests brought up in Birmingham, I lived with and documented diverse religious communities, including Rastafarians, the Jesus Army, Sikhs, Hari Krishnas and Thai Buddhists, all living on the one road.
 I aimed to show the reality and intensity of different lifestyles in urban areas of Britain and the beauty Religion brings to inner city life.